fedragon/sbt-todolist/README.md

 ## Customization

+### Tags to look for

 The tags to look for can be redefined by adding the following line to your `build.sbt`:

     todosTags := Set("<a tag>", "<another tag>")

 The plugin performs case insensitive searches so upcasing (or not) a tag does not influence the outcome.

+### Highlighting

+The highlighting colors can be redefined by setting one (or all) the following in your `build.sbt`:

+    import scala.Console._
+    todosColorFilename := CYAN
+    todosColorLineNumber := RED
+    todosColorLine := YELLOW

+The colors shown above are the defaults and can be replaced with any valid `scala.Console` color.